faber6911/Deep-Learning-assignments/README.md

   </li>
     </ul>
     <br>
-  <li>The task of the Assignment #3 is the design of a CNN architecture and its training.</li>
+  <li>The task of the <a href="https://github.com/faber6911/Deep-Learning-assignments/tree/master/AML%20ASSIGNMENT%20%233">Assignment #3</a> is the design of a CNN architecture and its training.</li>
 </ul>

 <a name="aboutme"></a>